-In the summer of 2006 a first bike-lift was opened on Brankov bridge, which connects the coastal bike path and pedestrian-bicycle path on the upper level of the bridge.
+In the summer of 2006, the first bike lift was opened on the Brankov bridge, which connects the coastal bike path and pedestrian-bicycle path on the upper level of the bridge.
 This is the first high-rise building in Belgrade for only bicycle traffic that facilitates the transfer of cyclists on the opposite bank of the Sava River.

 Belgrade on the rivers